What Is a Buy to Let mortgage?

 BTL Tax - What You Must Know in 2025

-• Mortgage interest relief: Since April 2020, individual landlords can no longer deduct mortgage interest directly from rental income.
+• mortgage interest relief: Since April 2020, individual landlords can no longer deduct mortgage interest directly from rental income.
 Instead, you receive a 20% basic rate tax credit on the interest.
-For higher and additional rate taxpayers, this is a significant restriction — you pay tax on income you've already spent on mortgage interest.
+For higher and additional rate taxpayers, this is a significant restriction.

 • Rental income tax: Net rental income (rent minus allowable expenses, excluding mortgage interest) is added to your other income and taxed at your marginal rate (20%, 40%, or 45%).